arihanthsharma15/Fake-news-detector/README.md

     ```bash
     python main.py
     ```
-    This will also start the backend server, but you can stop it with `Ctrl+C` after the model files are saved.
+    You can stop this script with `Ctrl+C` after the model files are saved.

 ---